 The Effects of Parkinson's Disease on the Bladder and 7 Ways to Address It

 Neurogenic bladder is the term used to describe a bladder that does not properly communicate with the spinal cord.
 A neurogenic bladder may feel like it is full when it's empty, and may have difficulty in sending the proper signals that a full bladder needs to be emptied.
-Both an overactive bladder and an underactive bladder can lead to embarrassing accidents that degrade the quality of life of those living with Parkinson's disease (PD).
+Both an overactive bladder and an underactive bladder can lead to embarrassing accidents that impact the quality of life of those living with Parkinson's disease (PD).

 Helping Someone With PD-Related Incontinence

 Learning more about urinary incontinence and PD is the first step to helping someone struggling with both.
-With research, you can learn the current treatments for frequent urination and suggestions to improve incontinence and heighten the quality of life.
+With research, you can learn the current treatments for frequent urination and suggestions to improve managing incontinence and heighten the quality of life.
 Understanding the problem can help everyone, including you, so simply being an advocate is a great place to start.

 7 Ways To Improve Quality of Life For Those Living With PD-Related Incontinence